Contact 3-manifolds, holomorphic curves and intersection theory

-Before we begin, a word on how best to use these notes.
-They were written with an audience of students in mind, so I did not want to assume too much previous knowledge of symplectic/contact geometry or holomorphic curves, and most of the text reflects that.
-On the other hand, I also expect a certain number of readers to be experienced researchers who already know the essentials of holomorphic curve theory---including the adjunction formula in the closed case---but would specifically like to learn about the intersection theory for punctured curves.
-For readers in this category, I recommend starting with Appendix~\ref{app:reference} for a survey of the basic facts, and then turning back to Lectures~3 and~4 for the details.
+I expect a variety of audiences to find these notes useful for a variety of reasons.
+Since they were written with an audience of students in mind, I did not want to assume too much previous knowledge of symplectic/contact geometry or holomorphic curves, and most of the text reflects that.
+On the other hand, I also expect a certain number of readers to be experienced researchers who already know the essentials of holomorphic curve theory---including the adjunction formula in the closed case---but would specifically like to learn about the intersection theory for \emph{punctured} curves.
+For readers in this category, I recommend starting with Appendix~\ref{app:reference} for an overview of the basic facts, and then turning back to Lectures~\ref{sec:3} and~\ref{sec:4} for details whenever necessary.
 If on the other hand you are a student and still getting to know the field of symplectic and contact topology, you'd probably rather start from the beginning.

 Or if you really want to challenge yourself, feel free to read the whole thing backwards.